ZeppLu/KDE-at-Arch/README.md

 But there's a known bug: close button on system title bar cannot close NCM correctly, so we need to kill it manually, which is just annoying.

+PS: for GNOME apps, there is a package `gtk3-no-csd-git` on AUR to help disable CSD automatically (haven't confirmed).

 Control
 ------------